Tag Archives: garden birds

 Aitch didn’t mind a bit of attention, so when our garden was chosen to be on display for Durban Open Gardens she blossom’d n preened and was in her element!
 She LOVED showing people around the garden and re-assuring them that it was quite safe* even if it did look a bit wild.
 In fact she would keep the entrance and pathway to the front door and pool very tame, civilised and trimmed so as not to scare people and put them off wild gardening.
 The hidden parts of the garden could go wild and host the 112 species of birds we recorded in the garden over the fifteen years we lived there.
 For 32 of those species we saw nests or fledglings.

-We put in a bird bath outside our bedroom window and plumbed it with a fine hose and left it running with a fine little spray of water which ran constantly for fifteen years.
-I could control the fine trickle from a specially fitted high tap from inside the bedroom.
+We put in a bird bath outside our bedroom window and plumbed it to a high tap I could reach from my bedroom window to fine-choon as water pressure fluctuated; and left it running with a fine little spray of water for fifteen years.
 The birds loved it.
 Me too.
 The tap is visible against the far wall on the left; the birdbath is hidden behind Jess.

-*In fifteen years we saw one Natal Black Snake, one Brown Water Snake, a few Herald Snakes, a resident House Snake, regular Spotted Bush Snakes, tiny Thread Snakes, a couple of Night Adders, and that was all.
+*In fifteen years we saw one Natal Black Snake, two Brown Water Snakes, a few Herald Snakes, a resident House Snake, regular Spotted Bush Snakes, tiny Thread Snakes, a couple of Night Adders, and that was all.
 None of them really dangerous.

 **Barry also made us a bird feeder, which he called Barry’s Bizarre Balancing Bird Bistro.
 More about Barry and Lyn here.